trenkmann/policytracker-tools/README.md

 npm run serve
 ```

-### Compiles and minifies for uploading the Files to a SErver
+### Compiles and minifies for uploading the files to a web-server
 ```
 npm run build
 ```